unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 As before, it's recommended that the method be made asynchronous and include a `CancellationToken` parameter.

 This behavior can be configured using the [`FeedParameter`](#feedparameter-attribute) and [`ImplicitFeedCommandParameter`](#implicitfeedcommandparameter-attribute) attributes.
-For example the implicit resolution of feed parameters has been disabled and an explicit feed parameter specified for the newValue parameter for the `ResetCounter` method.
+For example, the implicit resolution of feed parameters has been disabled and an explicit feed parameter specified for the newValue parameter for the `ResetCounter` method.

 ```csharp
 public IFeed<int> CounterValue => ...